muggy8/improbable/have-and-havenot/9nyC33pA.md

 I leaned towards my pet slime, Pillow, who was lazing around on the ground next to my bed and began poking at it's silky smooth surface.

 "Still nothing?"
-I asked as if expecting a reply but who am I kidding, Pillow's a slime blob with no way of communicating.
+I asked as if expecting a reply, but, who am I kidding, Pillow's a slime blob with no way of communicating.
 It can't possibly reply.

 Though that may be the case, having it on watch is probably still a good idea since it'll surely cause a ruckus if someone did show up.

 Or so I had thought as I looked over to the aquarium that was located by the wall directly across from the door of the room.

-I was fully expecting it to be empty but I noticed a slender person sleeping in there.
+I was fully expecting it to be empty but I noticed a slender androgynous looking person sleeping in there.

-Pillow normally lives in that aquarium and swims around happily within it but a few days earlier, I had the aquarium drained to prepare for the summoning ritual.
+Pillow normally lives in that aquarium and swims around happily within it but a few weeks earlier, I had the aquarium drained to prepare for the summoning ritual.

 After draining and cleaning the aquarium, I inscribed the summoning inscriptions onto it as I had done before with the usual cry for help.